 An exercise specifically designed to strengthen your core wont help it (and can even injure you) if not done properly.
 Likewise, an everyday general exercise can be a fantastic core strengthener, if done in a certain way.
 Remember, the whole point of core training is to build and maintain a strong foundation for our bodies and all its movements.
 So we need to condition our muscles and habits to keep a straight back in as many situations as possible.
 Remember, I said “straight”, not “vertical”.
 My personal favorite exercises to start developing your core region are the front plank, side plank and reverse plank.

 These are simple exercises where your back is straight (when done properly), but defiantly not vertical.
 A good start is being able to hold these static positions (properly) for a good minute.
 This can be tough for beginners, but if you gradually build it up a couple of seconds at a time, everyone will be able to do it.
 Once you are proficient at static exercises, the next progression is to more dynamic ones.
 These are exercises where you must control and stabilise your spine while the rest of your body is moving.
 This requires more thought and control over your body.
-Examples of dynamic core exercises include the good old pressup, the deadlift and my personal favorite…punching a punchbag!
+Examples of dynamic core exercises include the good old pressup, the deadlift and my personal favourite…punching a punchbag!

 Punching the bag